GPUOpen-Tools/radeon_raytracing_analyzer/documentation/source/tlas_viewer.rst

    In a TLAS, there are box nodes (either Box16 or Box32 for 16-bit or 32-bit floating point values, respectively).
 Each box node can contain up to 4 child nodes, which can be box nodes or instance nodes.
 Instance nodes are leaf nodes.
-An instance node is a bottom-level acceleration structure and will contain the geometry to render.
+An instance node contains a reference to a bottom-level acceleration structure which contains the geometry to render.

    a.
 Selecting a node will highlight the node and all its child nodes in the treeview.
        Any instance nodes selected will be shown selected in the scene as having a